QCHackers/tqec/docs/api.rst

 Others
 ------

-Some other objects that can be accessed from the top level.
+Some other objects that can be accessed from the top level module.

 .. autosummary::